-The question of the expansion of the Irish pub internationally has captured the attention of the general media (e.g., New York Times, 1976), beer media, academics (see e.g., Kevin Martin’s stimulating Irish pub history), and everything in between.
-This Thrillist piece from 2014 by Dave Infante is illustrative of the beer/food/travel press approach.
+The expansion of the Irish pub internationally has attracted the attention of the press (e.g., New York Times, 1976), beer media, academics (e.g., Kevin Martin’s stimulating Irish pub history), and of course entrepreneurs.
+A Thrillist piece in 2014 by Dave Infante illustrates the general beer/food/travel press take.

-To my knowledge, no one has pinned down the first appearance Stateside of modern Guinness draft, so I’ll step in.
-It was in 1965, in St. Louis, Missouri.
+The first appearance Stateside of modern draft Guinness seems unstudied.
+I’ve examined it, and concluded it was in 1965, in St. Louis, Missouri.

-An article that year in the Advocate, an Irish-American weekly based in New York that lasted until 1989, stated:
+An article that year in the Advocate, an Irish-American weekly based in New York, stated:

 For three years beginning Sept.13th draught Guinness will be sold in Famous-Barr, well known St. Louis, Missouri department store.
 This will be the first time Guinness is sold on draught in the U.S. If the experiment proves successful, it will be introduced in other parts of the country where bottled Guinness is now sold.
 A special Irish pub, now being built on the second floor of the well known store as part of a store-wide Irish promotion, will serve the famous stout.
 The draught Guinness and the dispensing equipment in a unique Guinness design are being shipped especially from Dublin, the stout being contained in special casks.
 Harp Lager beer, Guinness’s only other product, first brewed by the 206-year-old Guinness in 1960, will be on sale in the bar, as well as in the sixth floor restaurant, where Guinness will also be sold in the bottle.

 At first blush, why St. Louis, and not New York, or Boston?
-I think Guinness was cautious, chastened by the failure of its American branch brewery in 1949-1954.
-Rather than test its new “widget” dispense in New York or Boston, it elected a Midwest location.
-It’s a frequent gambit, too, of marketers to choose a regional location for a new launch.
+I think Guinness was cautious, chastened by the failure of its American brewery in Long Island between 1949 and 1954.
+Rather than test its new dispense in New York or Boston, it tried a Midwest location.
+It’s a frequent gambit of marketers to choose a regional or off-piste location for a new product.

-That is, it was a real, living thing in Irish expat communities and American ones still marked by Hibernian culture through the generations.
-This is evident from reading issues of the Advocate in the 1960s-1970s.
+It was a real, living thing, often serving expat circles or American communities still marked by Hibernian culture.
+This is evident from reading the Advocate of the 1960s-1970s.

-This included the launch in 1960 of Harp lager, which received no little attention in its pages, but also things like the Guinness strike of the early 1970s.
+This included the launch in 1960 of Harp lager, an event that received no little attention in its pages, but also things like the Guinness strike of the early 1970s.

-In a word, the Irish pub before the nouvelle vague was genuine and nourished an authentic, living community.
-The pubs were designed and built here, not Irish pre-fab, and poured the local taps before draft Guinness was available, the taps of the locality.
+In a word, the Irish pub here before the new wave version took over was genuine and organic: it nourished an authentic, living community.
+The pubs were designed and built here, not Irish pre-fab, and poured the local taps before draft Guinness became available.
 They were no less Irish for that because what made them Irish was the people.

-Hence, one can probably identify four stages of Irish pub in North America.
-First, the one referred to by Infante where immigrant Irishmen put up their sign on a pub otherwise local in design and atmosphere (yet he doesn’t in my opinion credit them with enough Irishness).
+One can probably identify four stages of Irish pub in North America.
+First, the one described by Infante where an immigrant Irishman put up his sign on a pub that otherwise was local in design and atmosphere (yet he doesn’t in my opinion credit these with enough Irish character).

-The famed McSorley’s Old Ale House is a good example in New York, but there were and still are thousands more including in Toronto.
+Famed McSorley’s Old Ale House is a good example in New York, but there were thousands more, including in Toronto.

-Third, there was the brilliant turn-key concept pioneered from 1990 by Guinness/Diageo and their numerous competitors, as chronicled by Infante.
-The result was thousands of Irish pubs from Paris to Peking.
+Third was the brilliant turn-key system pioneered in 1990 by Guinness/Diageo and its numerous competitors, as chronicled by Infante.
+The result was thousands of modular Irish pubs around the world, from Paris to Peking.
 A sophisticated business, to which draft Guinness was essential.

-It’s all grist for further reflection and study, it really is.
-Some of the academic writers observe for example that the music sessions of Irish pubs, considered quintessentially Irish in nature and copied around the world in any sort of Irish pub, were really a 1960s development, in part sparked by the American folk revival.
+It’s all grist for further study, it really is.
+Some academic writers hold for example that the music sessions of Irish pubs, considered quintessentially Irish in nature and copied around the world in any sort of Irish pub, were really a 1960s development, sparked largely by the American folk revival.

 N.B.
-Of course draught Guinness, the pre-nitro kind, was widely available in America before Prohibition.
-The 1965 Advocate piece didn’t mention that, if the journalist even knew it, but anyway the context was the first draft Guinness in the U.S. in recent memory, and post-Prohibition.
+Draught Guinness of the pre-nitrogen dispense kind was certainly available in parts of America before Prohibition.
+The 1965 Advocate piece didn’t mention that, if the journalist ever knew, but the context was the first modern draft Guinness in America.